By Mike Miller Updated August 15, 2022

 The railroad continued to bring the grand visitors from all along the eastern seaboard until the Boca Grande Causeway opened in 1958.

-The Gasparilla Island Conservation and Improvement Association transformed the old bed of the railroad into Boca Grande's popular Bike Path.
+The Gasparilla Island Conservation and Improvement Association transformed the old bed of the railroad into Boca Grande's popular bike path used by cyclists, walkers, and golf carts.

 Boca Grande Florida has become a unique community, with a large number of wealthy winter residents rubbing elbows with the fishermen and other locals.